 Margie Davis Fields putting the special touches on the 35 year young sugar cookie recipe.

 Recipes that are passed down from generation to generation are truly special.
 Margie Davis Fields is a home cook that really embraces nostalgia, family, and simpler times.
-Don't be fooled, she has a very sophisticated pallet and can create some of the most delicious bites.
+Don't be fooled, she has a very sophisticated palate and can create some of the most delicious bites.

 Fields' love of cooking/baking came from her mom, Roxie Davis who was a 'true' home cook in every sense of the word.
 Ms. Roxie could whip together some of the most flavorful food in her little country kitchen with the red and white checkered floor and the antique black and white stove.
 The aroma and the savory bites could make a 'top chef' take notice.
 Much of Fields' skills and techniques came from holiday cooking with her mom in that little country kitchen.
 Some of her recipes are original recipes from Ms. Roxie, others are enhanced versions, and some are Fields' original recipes.